Community Singing Resources

 Upcoming Events

-Meetups With Marv — Selected music events (led by some of our favorites) that Marv is attending; anyone and everyone can meet up with him at the venue an hour or two before start time to hang out, meet people you haven’t met before, talk about community singing opportunities or whatever, and enjoy a great show.
+Meetups With Marv — Selected events (led by some of his favorites) that Marv is attending; anyone and everyone can meet up with him near/at the venue an hour before start time to hang out, meet people you haven’t met before, talk about community singing opportunities or whatever, and enjoy a great show.
 The next Meetups are:

 Daily Antidote of Song — Daily, on Zoom and YouTube, 9am Pacific.
 To honor the Solstice, I taught Debbie Nargi-Brown’s The Light That is You, my song Begin Again, and Batya Levine’s We Rise there on 12/21/24 (you can watch the recording here), and I taught my song The Human Heart there on 11/20/23, you can watch the recording here (although I forgot to teach the 2nd harmony!).